Knowing how to address a cover letter properly is the first step toward starting your cover letter.

 - The company website: See if you can locate the hiring manager on the “About Us” or “Company Directory” page of the company’s website.

-- LinkedIn: Browse the company’s LinkedIn page and use filters such as position title, location, and personal names to find out who heads the hiring team.
+- LinkedIn: Use filters such as position title, location, and personal names to find out who heads the hiring team.

-- Google search: A targeted Google search can help you uncover the name of the hiring manager.
-Simply insert the company website and relevant title into Google in the following format: site:resumegenius.com “position title”
+- Google search: Simply insert the company website and relevant title into Google in the following format: site:resumegenius.com “position title”

-- Contact the company: If you’re still unable to find the hiring manager’s name, call or email the company and ask for the contact person’s name (and direct email address if you don’t have it already).
+As a final effort, contact the company to request the hiring manager’s name.
+Email the company and ask for the contact person’s name (and direct email address if you don’t have it already).
 Explain that you’re applying for a position and you’d like to address your cover letter to someone responsible for filling that position.

 How to address a cover letter without a name

-So don’t worry, there are plenty of options you can try if the hiring manager’s name is unknown.
-Here are the most common ways to address a cover letter without a name:
+If you still can’t find the hiring manager’s name, or you don’t want to risk addressing the wrong person, here are the most common ways to address a cover letter without a name:

 How to address a cover letter with a name